 Martin stared open-mouthed.
 The others exchanged confused glances.

 Joe just stood there.
 His dad began dismantling the camera, snatching it from Cary's hands and pulling it off the tripod.
 Screws clattered to the pavement.
-Once he had it free, he walked back to his son, slapped a hand on his shoulder and pushed him toward the car, not saying a word.
+Once he had it free he marched back to his son; slapped a don't-argue hand on his shoulder and pushed him toward the cruiser, not saying a word.
 Alice had to dodge out of the way.

 "Mr Lamb, that's your camera, but… technically that's my film," Charles called after him.

 No reply.
-Jack just stalked over to the police car and opened the door, shoved Joe into the passenger seat, tossed the camera in after him.
+Jack simply stalked to the police car and shoved Joe into the passenger seat, tossed the camera in after him and slammed the door.
 He shot a venomous glare at Charles, then walked off towards the house without a backwards glance.

 "What the hell!"
 Charles mouthed at him.

 Alice frowned, tapped her chest.
 "Is it me?"

 Joe shook his head.
 Sometimes, it was better to lie.

 Colonel Nelec walked to the garden, casually, confidently, taking in the sunshine.
 His boots crunched on the dry grass as he made his way to the police deputy standing on the lawn.
 Jack was tense, coiled with anger, hands planted on his hips; anger at his son, at himself, at the goddamned US Air Force.
 In contrast, Nelec was the picture of control, and as he came to a stop he clasped his hands behind his back.